 - Fold in the chocolate chips or other mix-ins.

-- Remove the pumpkin oatmeal cookies from the oven and allow them to cool for 5 minutes before transferring them to a cooling rack.
+- Remove them from the oven and allow them to cool for 5 minutes on the pan before transferring them to a cooling rack.

-- Store in an airtight bag or container for 3-4 days on the counter or up to a week in the fridge.
+- Store the fully cooled cookies in an airtight ziplock bag or container for 3-4 days at room temperature or up to a week in the fridge.

 Notes

-- Powdering the larger turbinado sugar crystals creates a smoother cookie texture.
-Use a coffee grinder, Nutri-bullet or equivalent to powder the sugar before measuring.
+- Powdering the sugars: This creates a smoother cookie texture.
+Use a NutriBullet, blender, or coffee grinder to powder the sugars after measuring.

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**